kdeldycke/awesome-iam/readme.md

 - [Hidden OAuth attack vectors](https://portswigger.net/web-security/oauth) - How to identify and exploit some of the key vulnerabilities found in OAuth 2.0 authentication mechanisms.

 - [PKCE Explained](https://www.loginradius.com/blog/engineering/pkce/) - “PKCE is used to provide one more security layer to the authorization code flow in OAuth and OpenID Connect.”

+- [Authgear](https://www.authgear.com/) - an identity-as-a-service (IDaaS) platform with a bunch of open-source SDKs for web and mobile applications(Android, IOS, Flutter, Xamarin, React, SPA and more).
+It usually involves just a few lines of code to enable multiple authentication methods, such as social, passwordless, biometrics logins, one-time-password (OTP) with SMS/WhatsApp, and multi-factor authentication (MFA).

 - [Hydra](https://gethydra.sh) - Open-source OIDC & OAuth2 Server.